AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 ### Other Resources {#additional-resources}

-To learn about AEM Screens Player, see [AEM Screens Player](working-with-screens-player.md).
+To learn more about AEM Screens Player, see [AEM Screens Player](working-with-screens-player.md).